cruncher/sparky/README.md

 - unordered_list
 - yesno

-Plus some of it's own:
+And some of it's own:

-- decibels – Takes a number as a ratio of powers and performs 20log10(number) to render it on the decibel scale.
+- decibels: number – Takes a number as a ratio of powers and performs 20log10(number) to render it on the decibel scale.
 Useful when working with WebAudio parameters.
 - decimals – Alias of floatformat.
 - get:'propertyName' – Takes an object and renders the named property.
 - lowercase – Alias of lower.